GlazunovianA/Yin_set/README.md

 # Yin_set
-Implementation of 2d geometric coloring
+An old implementation of 2d geometric coloring algorithm from paper: "BOOLEAN ALGEBRA OF TWO-DIMENSIONAL CONTINUA WITH ARBITRARILY COMPLEX TOPOLOGY" done in 2021/2022.